honey32/next-query-utils/README.md

 )
 ```

-## Keep some params from resetting
+## Keep some params from being reset

 `?id=aaa&other=value&other2=value`
 -> `?id=aaa`